-Namibia's Ministry of Environment, Forestry and Tourism (MET) has released the rhino and elephant poaching numbers for 2020.
-According to Romeo Muyunda, Chief Public Relations Officer at the MET, a total of 30 rhinos and eleven elephants got illegally killed by poachers in Namibia in 2020, compared to compared to 50 (54?) rhinos and 13 (12?) elephants that lost their lives to poaching activities during 2019.
+The Namibian Ministry of Environment, Forestry and Tourism (MEFT) has released the rhino and elephant poaching numbers for 2022.
+According to the figures, Namibia lost 77 rhinos and four elephants in the last year, compared to 45 rhinos and 10 elephants that lost their lives to poaching activities during 2021.
+The rhino poaching statistics of 2022 is the third highest recorded since 2013.